Cecilimon/pcd_loader_ros/README.md

 # pcd_loader_ros
-***pcd_loader_ros*** is a ROS package for loading pcd files on rviz for visualization. by loading the map to rviz it can be used for multipurposes such as Localization and path planning. the package was inpired by **hdl_localization project by koide3**
+***pcd_loader_ros*** is a ROS package for loading pcd files for visualization. by loading the map to rviz it can be used for multipurposes such as Localization and path planning.<br>
+the package was inpired by **hdl_localization project by koide3**  https://github.com/koide3/hdl_localization

 ## Requirements
 - PCL 1.7